August 3, 2022

 - Refrigerant leaks, which reduce cooling power

-If your air conditioner is frozen, shut it off and let the coils thaw.
+If your air conditioner is frozen, shut it off and let the ice on the coils melt.
 This could take up to 24 hours, but you can quicken the process by switching settings to “fan only.”
-This will blow warm air over the coils without beginning a cooling cycle.
+This should blow warm air across the coils without starting a refrigeration cycle.

-It’s smart to check your air filter first.
-If you can’t see light through it, change it out.
-The other challenges, including dirty coils, a clogged drain line or refrigerant leaks, are best handled with professional assistance.
+It’s recommended to inspect your air filter first.
+If you can’t see light through it, change it.
+The other problems, including dirty coils, a clogged drain line or refrigerant leaks, will need professional help.

 4. Refrigerant Leak